Do you know when it’s a good time to use a debit card versus a credit card? Is there a difference?

 A debit card is connected to your bank account and is an electronic stand-in for physical cash.
 Instead of withdrawing paper money from the bank, you can use a debit card to make purchases electronically with funds from your account.

-You can only use a debit card when there is money in your bank balance; if you use the card when you have a low or negative balance, you may be charged an overdraft fee by your bank.
+You can only use a debit card when there is money in your bank balance.
+If you try to use the card when you have a low or negative balance, you may be charged an overdraft fee by your bank.
 Since a debit card uses funds you already have to make purchases, you aren’t charged any interest when you use this card.

-Credit cards don’t represent money that you already have in the bank; instead, they represent money that you’re borrowing from a financial institution.
-Credit cards come with credit limits that limit the amount you can borrow, which can range from a few hundred to a few thousand dollars.
+Credit cards don’t represent money you already have in the bank, they represent money you’re borrowing from a financial institution.
+Credit cards come with limits on the amount you can borrow, which can range from hundreds to thousands of dollars.

-If you’re looking to build up a history of responsible borrowing and earn rewards or cash back on your purchases, it makes sense to use a credit card in most instances, as long as you know you’ll have the money required to pay off the balance at the end of the month.
+If you’re looking to build a history of responsible borrowing and earn rewards or cash back on your purchases, it makes sense to use a credit card if you know you’ll have the money required to pay off the balance at the end of the month.

-Credit cards are also a great fit for online shopping and other purchases made over the internet since they often offer better fraud protection than debit cards.
-If someone steals your credit card information and tries to make a purchase using your card, credit card companies will usually reimburse you for the expense when you file a claim, while it may be more difficult to get your cash back if they use a debit card.
+Credit cards are also a great fit for online shopping since they often offer better fraud protection than debit cards.
+If someone steals your credit card information and tries to make a purchase using it, credit card companies will usually reimburse you for the expense when you file a claim.
+It may be more difficult to get your cash back if your debit card information is stolen.

 Making your money work for you

 One of the first steps toward financial freedom is to pay down any outstanding debts, including costly credit card debt.
-If you’re already on top of your credit card payments and are using credit cards to take advantage of rewards and benefits without accumulating any interest, you’re on the right track.
-After building up an emergency fund, you should consider investing additional savings in order to make your money work for you and grow your wealth.
+If you’re already on top of your credit card payments and are using your cards to take advantage of rewards and benefits without accumulating interest, you’re on the right track.
+After building up an emergency fund, you should consider investing additional savings to make your money work for you and grow your wealth.